junxit/us-congress-bills-117/metadata.md

 - 2022-09-27 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters with amendments.
 With written report No. 117-164.
 - 2022-09-27 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters with amendments.
 With written report No. 117-164.
 - 2022-09-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 506.
+- 2022-11-15 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S6704; text: CR S6704)
+- 2022-11-15 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.